 - Your vision is blurry.

-- Your waist is equal to or larger than your hips.
+- Your waist measurement is equal to or larger than your hip measurements.

 - You’re always thirsty.